kaz-yos/eval-in-repl/README.md

  - Support for shell via essh.el

-It is planned to be available on the MELPA repository.
-Once it becomes available you can do the following, then choose and install eval-in-repl.
+It is available on the MELPA repository.
+You can do the following, then choose and install eval-in-repl.

 ```
 M-x list-packages